-States with Laws Mandating Short Term Disability
+States Mandating Short-Term Disability

 Government employees are often not included.
 If you work for the federal, state, county, or municipal government, you may not have coverage.
 Teachers are often government employees.
 People working in cash businesses may see lower levels of income replacement – because they may report lower income.

-State Short Term Disability Alternatives
+State Short-Term Disability Alternatives

 Part of the American Recovery and Reinvestment Act of 2009 provided incentives to expand unemployment compensation laws to include income replacement for a compelling family reason.
-In some states a spouse may be eligible for payments, while in others a worker’s own disability qualifies them for benefits.
+In some states, a spouse may be eligible for payments, while in others a worker’s own disability qualifies them for benefits.

-Five states accepting federal government incentives chose to include a worker’s own disability as a compelling family reason.
+Five accepting federal government incentives chose to include a worker’s own disability as a compelling family reason.
 While not a traditional temporary disability plan, the government benefit may work the same way when workers lose their jobs.